Aging Condo Building? How a Building Envelope Assessment Can Help

 - Who the original developer was;

-Is your condo board experiencing the pains of your building’s Childhood but aren’t sure how to start sourcing a capable engineering company for your BEA?
+Is your condo board experiencing the pains of your building’s Childhood but isn’t sure how to start sourcing a capable engineering company for your Building Envelope Assessment?
 Join the conversation at Alberta Condo Owners for Change and ask who other condo boards and corporations are using.